 His team of spine experts at NJSO perform most procedures on an outpatient basis using minimally invasive techniques.

 Are you experiencing chronic back pain from degenerative disc disease or an accompanying condition?
-You don’t have to go through life tolerating your pain any longer – try our Treatment Check Tool and find out which treatment option is right for you.
+You don’t have to go through life tolerating your pain any longer — try our Candidacy Verification tool and find out if you qualify for one of our minimally invasive surgical options.